Parliament of the Cook Islands

 The Parliament of the Cook Islands (Te Marae Akarau Vānanga o te Kuki Airani) is the legislature of the Cook Islands.
-Originally established under New Zealand’s United Nations mandate it became the national legislature on independence in 1965.
+Originally established under New Zealand administration, it became the national legislature upon independence in 1965.

 The Parliament consists of 24 members directly elected by universal suffrage from single-seat constituencies.
 Members are elected for a limited term, and hold office until Parliament is dissolved (a maximum of four years).
 It meets in Avarua, the capital of the Cook Islands, on Rarotonga.

 The Cook Islands follows the Westminster system of government, and is governed by a cabinet and Prime Minister commanding a majority in Parliament.

 The Speaker of the House is currently Tai Tura.
-The Deputy Speaker is Tingika Elikana.
+The Deputy Speaker is Tuakeu Tangatapoto.